Skip to content

 }

-1. Store the task_id and completed_at timestamp in your database
+1. Store the task_id and completed_at combo in your database

-3. If it exists, skip processing or update the existing record
+3. Already seen it?
+Skip or update the existing record

 Implement event deduplication